 Poking around in the bushes, your leashed dog is exploring, sniffing every fragrant nook and cranny, and having the time of his life.
 Except he's more than 25 feet away from you.
 Consequently, he's overjoyed for the sense of freedom he feels, and you want him to enjoy himself, so you're happy, too.
-This is the good side of the retractable leash for dogs and their owners.

 But retractable leashes have significant downsides.
 Eschewed by many dog trainers and veterinarians for an assortment of compelling reasons, retractable leashes' good features are often outweighed by then negative outcomes of using them incorrectly, irresponsibly, or when the unexpected occurs.

 Choose the right leash for you and your dog

 From time immemorial, humans have used leashes with dogs, which helped people to domesticate them thousands of years ago.
 Katherine Grier, author of Pets in America: A History writes, "leashes are the oldest pieces of material culture to be associated with dogs."